nnellans/ado-pipelines-guide/self-hosted-agents-docker/README.md

 ---

 ### Linux Container Agents
-- Linux Container Agents are based on the Ubuntu image and run on a Linux host
+- Linux Container Agents are based on either the Ubuntu or Alpine image and run on a Linux host
-  - See the example Ubuntu 18.04 [Dockerfile](/self-hosted-agents-docker/ubuntu/Dockerfile-1804)
+  - See the example Ubuntu 22.04 [Dockerfile](/self-hosted-agents-docker/linux/Dockerfile-ubuntu-2204)
-  - See the example Ubuntu 20.04 [Dockerfile](/self-hosted-agents-docker/ubuntu/Dockerfile-2004)
+  - See the example Alpine [Dockerfile](/self-hosted-agents-docker/linux/Dockerfile-alpine)

 ---